Migration from Rubrix#

 will copy the info into the new

-Then, for each old rubrix index, will create an alias with new new name convention format.
+Then, for each old rubrix index, will create an alias with new naming convention format.

 This will allow you to work with previous Rubrix datasets from your new Argilla Server without duplicating information and still see the changes from your previous Rubrix Server.